HOME

 Durham Connects can address issues beyond medical needs such as childcare resources, back-to-work plans, social support and breastfeeding education.
 New questions arise with each new baby and DC nurses are trained to listen and support new parents in all circumstances.

 I opted out of this visit at the hospital, why am I still receiving a call?Durham Connects contacts all parents of newborns in Durham County after birth.
-There is no need to register for a visit, and no system for opting out in advance.
+Although you may sign-up online if you wish, there is no need to register for a visit, and no system for opting out in advance.
 If after speaking with your Durham Connects nurse you decide not to accept the home visit, you may decline.

 Parents may receive information from their OB, hospital tour, birth class, pediatrician or family practitioner.
-For more information visit www.durhamconnects.org or call 919-668-3279.
+For more information visit www.durhamconnects.org or call 919-419-3474 ext.
+232.

 When will the visit be made?